Marc Márquez and Ducati will win the 2025 MotoGP World Championship.

 Empty

-Marc’s integration was natural.
-From the very first race, he quickly adapted to the Desmosedici GP and proved that the expectations the team had placed on him were well-founded.
-In fact, in many situations, Marc’s performance exceeded expectations – a testament to his exceptional talent and the effective coordination with a professional, dedicated and enthusiastic team.
+Marc's integration process was natural.
+From his very first race, he quickly adapted to the Desmosedici GP and proved that the team's expectations were well-founded.
+In fact, in many situations, Marc's performance exceeded expectations – a testament to his exceptional talent as well as the effective collaboration with a professional, dedicated, and passionate team.

 Empty